 We all know dogs love to run, but sometimes their enthusiasm gets them into trouble.
 That's why many pet owners choose to fence in their yards.
 Electric fences are becoming more popular, especially among those who have smaller yards that aren't suited for a regular fence or those who want something that's easier to install than traditional fencing.
+But how well do electric fences for dogs work?

 Here we'll explore both sides of the argument so you can decide if a pet containment system is right for your dog.